Bayesian optimization of non-classical optomechanical correlations: Bayesian optimization

-With the elements of theory developed in the previous section, both the task of creating and detecting squeezed states in optomechanical systems can be turned into an optimisation problem.
-As ultimately these optimisations should be performed directly onto an experimental apparatus, it is desirable that the optimisation routine should converge in a small number of steps, and exhibit robustness with regards to experimental noise.
-Since Bayesian optimisation (BO) has been successful with these requirements, with examples in quantum optimal control problems~\cite{wigley2016fast, zhu2018training, Henson2018, Nakamura2019, mukherjee2020preparation,sauvage2019}, it is deemed appropriate for the tasks at hand.
+With the elements of theory developed in the previous section, both the task of creating and detecting squeezed states in optomechanical systems can be turned into an optimization problem.
+As ultimately these optimizations should be performed directly onto an experimental apparatus, it is desirable that the optimization routine should converge in a small number of steps, and exhibit robustness with regards to experimental noise.
+Since Bayesian optimization (BO) has been successful with these requirements, with examples in quantum optimal control problems~\cite{wigley2016fast, zhu2018training, Henson2018, Nakamura2019, mukherjee_preparation_2020,sauvage_optimal_2020}, it is deemed appropriate for the tasks at hand.